2sync

 • Return to Settings and sharing anytime to add or remove group members or adjust permission levels.

-• Members of the group will automatically inherit any changes, making it easy to keep your team’s access up-to-date.
+• Members of the group will automatically inherit any changes, making it easy to keep your team's access current.

 How to share a Google Calendar publicly

-Sharing your Google Calendar publicly allows anyone with the link or embed code to view it, making this option useful for organizations, events, or personal blogs where you want to let a broad audience know your schedule.
-Here’s how you can do it.
+Sharing your Google Calendar publicly allows anyone with the link or embed code to view it.
+This is useful for organizations, events, or personal blogs where you want a broad audience to see your schedule.

 1. Open Google Calendar